ktalons/homebrew-tap/README.md

 Triggers
 - Manual: Run the “Update Homebrew Formula” workflow from the Actions tab.
 - Scheduled: Daily at 06:00 UTC.
-- repository_dispatch: Can be triggered via API from the upstream repo or any caller with repo write access.
+- Repository Dispatch: Can be triggered via API from the upstream repo or any caller with repo write access.

 Manual run examples
 - From the Actions UI: you can optionally specify `tag` and `asset_name`.
 If left blank, the workflow attempts to auto-detect the latest release and macOS asset.